apache/pulsar/site/docs/latest/cookbooks/compaction.md

 * You must manually [trigger](#trigger) compaction using the Pulsar administrative API.
 This will both run a compaction operation *and* mark the topic as a compacted topic.
 * Your {% popover consumers %} must be [configured](#config) to read from compacted topics (or else the messages won't be properly read/processed/acknowledged).

-## When should I use compacted topics?

-The classic example of a topic that could benefit from compaction would be a stock ticker topic.
-In such a topic, you only care about the most recent value of each stock; "historical values" don't matter, so there's no need to read through outdated data when processing a topic's messages.

 In Pulsar, topic compaction takes place on a *per-key basis*, meaning that messages are compacted based on their key.
 For the stock ticker use case, the stock symbol---e.g. `AAPL` or `GOOG`---could serve as the key.

+## When should I use compacted topics?

+The classic example of a topic that could benefit from compaction would be a stock ticker topic through which {% popover consumers %} can access up-to-date values for specific stocks.
+On a stock ticker topic you only care about the most recent value of each stock; "historical values" don't matter, so there's no need to read through outdated data when processing a topic's messages.
+For topics where older values are important, for example when you need to process long series of messages in order, compaction is unnecessary and possibly even harmful.

 {% include admonition.html type="warning" content="Compaction only works on topics where each message has a key (as in the stock ticker example, where the stock symbol serves as the key).
 Keys can be thought of as the axis along which compaction is applied." %}